 O’Regan, J. K. (2015, October 14).
 The Sensorimotor Approach to Color.

 O’Regan, J. K. (2017, June 6).
 Robot consciousness and the explanatory gap.
-TSC, Shaghai.
+Towards a Science of Consciousness, Shanghai.

 O’Regan, J. K. (2017, March 15).
 Les robots pourront-ils réellement sentir.
-La Semaine du Cerveau, Paris.
+La semaine du cerveau, Paris.